26 Mar 2024, 09:00

 Germany’s carbon pricing system for transport and buildings

 The German government decided to put a price on greenhouse gas emissions in the transport and building sectors from 2021 as a key instrument to help reach its climate targets.
 It starts with a fixed price, which increases every year before allowances are auctioned from 2026 onwards.
 This factsheet explains the details of the system, legal doubts and expected distributional effects, as well as its integration into a new EU emissions trading system.
-[UPDATES with CO2 price increase for 2024 and 2025]
+[UPDATES with 2022 report on the system]

 A carbon price in Germany has increased consumers’ bill for fuels such as petrol and diesel by several cents per litre since the beginning of 2021.
 The German government in 2019 adopted its fuels emissions trade law (Brennstoffemissionshandelsgesetz - BEHG), which introduced a CO₂ price on fuels used predominantly for heating and transport.